tflo/Goyita/readme.md

 Goyita’s frame opens automatically when you visit the BMAH, docked to the standard BMAH frame.
 When you’re away from Madam Goya, use `/gy` to open the cached history view.

-**Slash commands:**
-- `/gy` – open cached history view
-- `/gy reset` – clear text cache
-- `/gy reset all` – clear all auction data and text cache

-*Note: Goyita works out of the box with no configuration needed.
-Advanced settings are available by editing the SavedVariables file; you can find all available settings with explicative comments in the “defaults” section of the main.lua file.
-A GUI config panel is planned for a future release.*
+**Important:** All displayed times are in your computer’s local timezone.
+The addon uses a BMAH reset time of **23:30** as base for the hard upper boundary for auction end times.
+If your local BMAH reset time is different, adjust this setting – see the **Configuration** section at the end.

 ## Features

 - **Earliest auction end time calculator** – displays minimum remaining time and/or end time window
+- **Persistent history** – view cached auction data without visiting the BMAH (account-wide)
 - **Additional auction info** – number of bids, number of new bids, recent time tier changes
-- **Persistent history** – view cached auction data without visiting the BMAH (account-wide)

 *Not yet implemented:*